ngtrkhoa/CloudLabEurecom-Pig/README.md

 - Pig Latin scripts are compiled into MapReduce jobs, and executed using Hadoop
 - Lazy execution model is applied: no processing is carried out when constructing the logical plans.
 - Steps:
-    -Step 1: Build the Logical Plan (the DAG graph):
+    + Step 1: Build the Logical Plan (the DAG graph):
-	   + The Pig interpreter parses the commands (Parser)
+	   * The Pig interpreter parses the commands (Parser)
-	   + Then it verifies validity of input files and bags (variables)
+	   * Then it verifies validity of input files and bags (variables)
-	   + Pig builds a logical plan for every bag
+	   * Pig builds a logical plan for every bag
-    - Step 2: Build the Physical Plan:
+    + Step 2: Build the Physical Plan:
-	   + Compiler converts logical commands to MapReduce jobs
+	   * Compiler converts logical commands to MapReduce jobs
-	   + With optimizations
+	   * With optimizations
-    - Step 3: runs jobs on cluster
+    + Step 3: runs jobs on cluster

 ###Exercise 2.
 Working with Online Social Networks data
-### Exercise 2.1.
+###Exercise 2.1.
 Counting the number of "friends" per Twitter user
 #####Script: scripts/warm-up/ex2

 #####Q1: Is the output sorted?
 Why?